JnovaSoto/HTML-Tags-Explanation/README.md

 ## ✨ Features
 - Interactive and dynamic SPA experience
-- Clear explanations for each HTML tag
+- Clear explanations for each HTML tag and its attributes
 - Create, view, and delete tags dynamically
 - Responsive layout powered by Bootstrap
 - Alerts and notifications for user actions